Home Services About Blog Valuation Quiz Contact Links WhatsApp Us

 Follow this proven framework and you won't go wrong:

-- Set your real budget — mortgage no more than 25% of income, with cash buffer for costs
+2. Set your real budget — choose a conservative repayment comfort level, with a separate cash buffer for costs

 Follow this framework = lower risk + better upside.
 Skip steps = regrets later.